The Bright Room

 The Ceiling Made Personal

-The Cognitive Ceiling is abstract — a system, a policy, a tiered access model.
+The Cognitive Ceiling is abstract â a system, a policy, a tiered access model.
 The Bright Room is sixty minutes of concrete, measurable, personal proof that your intelligence is a product feature, not a birthright.
 The Ceiling tells you what tier you occupy.
 The Bright Room tells you what happens when the tier is removed.

 Who benefits from knowing the gap between augmented and unaugmented competence?
-Not the employee — they never see the results.
+Not the employee â they never see the results.
 Nexus knows exactly how dependent each worker is on their Second Mind.
 That dependency data, folded into the Loyalty Coefficient, is leverage.
-The more you need the augmentation, the less likely you are to leave.
+An engineer whose unassisted cognition has collapsed to 54% will not leave Nexus because leaving means operating at 54% in a job market calibrated for augmented performance.

-The Dependency Spiral
+The Accelerating Spiral

 Every year in the Bright Room, the scores drop further.
 The gap between augmented and unassisted performance widens.
 The Second Mind handles more.
 The biological mind handles less.
-The assessment doesn't just measure dependency — it documents its acceleration.
+The assessment doesn't just measure dependency â it documents its acceleration.
 Sixty minutes of data proving that the exit door closes a little more each year.
+The pencil on the desk feels heavier than it should.

 ▲ Restricted Access